adamsilver/fdpb/registration.md

 The password field's label is *password* which seems simple enough.
 It's good to be terse.
 Less but better and all that.
 But is it missing some clarity.
 I would suggest that the label could encourage users to type a password they already have.
 Or that it might seem as they they are already registered.

-Perhaps it would be better if it said "Choose password" to reinforce the fact that a) they are signing up and b) that they should create a new password.
+Perhaps it would be better if it said 'Choose password' to reinforce the fact that a) they are signing up and b) that they should create a new password.